adamfengxx/company-deep-research/README.md

 Update: We change the database url using the railway PostgreSQL servcie for deployment of this demo.

+Railway is PaaS for deployment of my demo.

 You can check the api docs for more: https://company-deep-research-production.up.railway.app/docs#/

 ----------